Howlingabyss/RCSnet/README.md

 First, change the SegmentationModel function in othersModel.py to obtain other comparison models, and then run compare to obtain the comparison images of the predicted masks and ground truths of each model.

+The following are the partial predicted results of the proposed model
 <img width="795" height="545" alt="image" src="https://github.com/user-attachments/assets/3f2b8100-bc74-48e0-a852-f934058d8c26" />

+The dataset will be updated gradually.

-Code will be released gradually
+Code will be released gradually.